kylekmcleod/AI-Music-Separation-App/README.md

 # AI-Powered Music Separator
-Welcome to my music splitter project!
+Welcome to SongSeperator!
 This application enables you to separate music into individual streams such as vocals, bass, percussion, and more.
-With this tool, you can rebalance the individual volumes of these elements, providing you with the simplest way to obtain multitracks from any song.
+With this tool, you can download the individual layers of any song to use for your own music projects, remixes, or analysis.

 ## Features
-- **AI-Driven Stem Separation**: Utilizes advanced machine learning algorithms to dissect audio into individual components with extreme accuracy.
+- **AI-Driven Stem Separation**: Utilizes advanced Spleeter algorithms to dissect audio into individual components with extreme accuracy.
 - **User-Friendly Interface**: Easy-to-use interface for uploading audio files and selecting elements to isolate.
 - **Creative Control**: Extracted components grant you the creative freedom to modify, remix, and share your creations.
 - **Support for Various Audio Formats**: Works seamlessly with all types of audio files, including WAV files.
 - **Versatile Applications**: Ideal for music producers, DJs, karaoke enthusiasts, podcasters, and content creators.

+## Technologies Used

+- **Node.js:** Backend server runtime
+- **Express.js:** Web framework for Node.js
+- **React:** Frontend library for building user interfaces
+- **Spleeter:** Audio separation library by Deezer

 ## How It Works
 1. **Upload Your Audio File**: Choose the song you want to separate.